base-org/web/apps/base-docs/base-camp/docs/advanced-functions/function-visibility.md

 ### Private and Internal

 Functions visible as `private` and `internal` operate nearly identically.
-Beyond writing hygienic codes, these have a very important effect.
+Beyond writing hygienic code, these have a very important effect.
 Because they are not a part of the contract's ABI, you can use `mapping`s and `storage` variable references as parameters.

 The difference is that `private` functions can't be called from derived contracts.
 You'll learn more about that when we cover inheritance.